-By connecting the values for the various classes of farms (Fig. 1) with a broken line, one can more readily visualize the economies of size available to farms in the Purchase.
-As shown, the economies of size (average efficiency) increase sharply from Class VI (with gross sales of \$250 - \$1,200) to Class III farms (with gross sales of \$5,000 - \$10,000); the increase beyond Class III farms appears less sharp.
-However, there are logical reasons for believing that the value of the total product/value of total input ratios (Fig. 1) underestimates the average efficiency of the large, specialized farms in relation to the smaller, more
+By connecting the values for the various classes of farms (Fig. 1) with a broken line, one can more readily visualize the economies of size available to farms in Economic Area IV.
+As shown, the economies of size (average efficiency) increase sharply from Class VI (with gross sales of \$250 -\$1,200) to Class II farms (with gross sales of \$10,000 - \$24,999).
+Class I farms are actually not quite as efficient as Class II farms.
+However, there are logical reasons for believing that the value of the total product/value of total input ratios (Fig. 1) underestimates the average efficiency of the large, specialized farms in relation to the smaller, more diversified farms.
+For this reason

-^{3/} The \$947 was the annual average wage for hired farm labor in Kentucky, T949.
+^{3/} The \$947 was the annual average wage for hired farm labor in Kentucky, 1949.